Mental Health and Wellbeing

 Mr Hamilton (Designated Safeguarding Lead)

-Mr Cowen (Deputy Designated Safeguarding Lead)
+Mrs Cowen (Deputy Designated Safeguarding Lead/SMHL)

-Mrs Hacking (Mental Health Champion)
+Mrs Hacking (Mental Health Champion/Mental Health First Aider)

 As a school, we are aware of the prevalence of mental health and emotional wellbeing issues amongst children and young people: